MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-storage.md

 <!--/Scope-->
 <!--Description-->
 Storage Sense can automatically clean some of the user’s files to free up disk space.
 By default, Storage Sense is automatically turned on when the machine runs into low disk space and is set to run whenever the machine runs into storage pressure.
-This cadence can be changed in Storage settings or set with the "Configure Storage Sense cadence" group policy.
+This cadence can be changed in Storage settings or set with the Storage/ConfigStorageSenseGlobalCadence group policy.

-If you enable this policy setting, Storage Sense is turned on for the machine, with the default cadence as ‘during low free disk space’.
-Users cannot disable Storage Sense, but they can adjust the cadence (unless you also configure the "Configure Storage Sense cadence" group policy).
+If you enable this policy setting without setting a cadence, Storage Sense is turned on for the machine with the default cadence of "during low free disk space."
+Users cannot disable Storage Sense, but they can adjust the cadence (unless you also configure the Storage/ConfigStorageSenseGlobalCadence group policy).

 If you disable this policy setting, the machine will turn off Storage Sense.
 Users cannot enable Storage Sense.

-Not Configured:
-By default, Storage Sense is turned off until the user runs into low disk space or the user enables it manually.
+If you do not configure this policy setting, Storage Sense is turned off by default until the user runs into low disk space or the user enables it manually.
 Users can configure this setting in Storage settings.
 <!--/Description-->
 <!--ADMXMapped-->
 ADMX Info: